Click to expand each of the questions below.

 The Director of the Youth and Family Training Institute will contact those applicants selected.
 Applicants not selected will be notified in writing.

 Is there compensation for being a Board Member?

-If I am selected to be an Advisory Board Family Member, what will I have to do?
+If I am selected to be an Advisory Board Youth Member, what will I have to do?

 - Work with other youth, family members, and professionals to oversee and develop the training institute.

-- Represent the views of other family members who are raising a child or children with behavioral health issues to help shape the vision and goals of the institute.
+- Represent the views of other young adults with behavioral health issues to help shape the vision and goals of the institute.

 - Help set the priorities for the work of the institute.